JilluRahmanJibon/resale-furnitures/README.md

-# FOOD & MASTY
+# BengalFurniture

 # Welcome to Our FOOD&MASTY Portfolio

-## FOOD MASTY Live WebSite Link: https://food-review-a613a.web.app
+## BengalFurniture Live WebSite Link: https://food-review-a613a.web.app

-FOOD & MASTY is a cloud-enabled, mobile-ready
+BengalFurniture is a cloud-enabled, mobile-ready
 In this website ReactJS-powered Tailwind Css are used.

 - Click On THE LINK